 - Segment subscribers.
 Segmentation is a method of dividing subscribers into different groups with something in common like age, gender, country, etc., intending to make more relevant content.

 - Double opt-in users.
-The Can-Spam Act requires companies to opt-in users.
+The CAN-SPAM Act requires companies to opt-in users.
 Double opt-in ensures that you deal with an engaged audience, having active email addresses on your mailing list.
-On the first stage, users enter their information in the subscription form on your website or blog and get a confirmation email.
+In the first stage, users enter their information in the subscription form on your website or blog and get a confirmation email.
 In that email, they confirm the subscription by following the link.

 - Implement personalization.
 Use information about user’s interactions with your website and emails, subscribers’ place in the sales funnel, data on previous purchases, etc., to send individual emails to provide a positive experience.
 You can send automated emails to support users during onboarding and purchasing processes with Automation 360.